 Lastovo, Croatia's second–most distant inhabited island (after Vis), remains firmly off the beaten track.
-Although it is part of Southern Dalmatia, it is not connected to the region by boat.
-The islanders there opted instead to remain connected to Split via ferry and catamaran services.
+Although it is part of Southern Dalmatia, it is only connected to Split via ferry and catamaran services.